Hong Kong's largest national security trial to begin with 47 in dock

 "It doesn't include people who simply run for office and pledge to use their public office to force the government to respond to the demands of the people they represent."

-"I would assume if your intent is to bring down the government, then that must be unlawful," Ronny Tong, a veteran lawyer who sits on Hong Kong's cabinet, told AFP.
+"I would assume if your intent is to bring down the government, then that must be unlawful," said Ronny Tong, a veteran lawyer.

 A city transformed

-While Hong Kong has never been a democracy, its system of governance allowed, for a time, far more freedom of expression than in mainland China.
+While Hong Kong has never been a democracy, it enjoyed far more freedoms than mainland China.

 Judges who sit on national security cases are handpicked by the city's leader and there has not yet been a trial in front of a jury.

-"This particular charge and this case will send quite a strong signal that any challenge to the authority of the current regime will be taken seriously," Ming-sung Kuo, a legal scholar at Warwick University, told AFP.

-Eric Lai, a fellow of Georgetown University's Center for Asian Law, said Hong Kongers will be paying close attention to "how the prosecution defines an ordinary civil society event as a criminal act".
+Eric Lai, at Georgetown University's Center for Asian Law, said Hong Kongers will be paying attention to "how the prosecution defines an ordinary civil society event as a criminal act".

 At least three will testify against their peers as prosecution witnesses, the court has been told.